A week after Spain's floods, families hold out hope that loved ones are not among the dead

 “He held up until 1 in the morning,” she said.
 “By 2, I went outside with a neighbor and a rope to try to locate him.
 But we couldn’t find him.
 And since then, we haven’t heard anything about him.”

 At least 218 have been confirmed dead after a deluge caused by heavy rains late on Oct.
-29 and the next morning swamped entire communities, mostly in Spain's Valencia region, catching most off guard.
+29 and the next morning swamped entire communities, mostly in Spain's Valencia region.
+Most people were caught off guard.
 Regional authorities have been heavily criticized for having issued alerts to mobile phones some two hours after the disaster had started.

-Authorities have yet to any give an estimate of the missing seven days on.
-Spanish state broadcaster RTVE, however, shows a steady stream of appeals by people who are searching for family members who are not accounted for.
+Authorities have yet to any give an estimate of the missing.
+Spanish state broadcaster RTVE shows a steady stream of appeals by people searching for family members.

 María Murgui herself has posted a missing person’s message on social media with a photo of her father, a 57-year-old retiree.